 A Dialysis Patient Care Technician is a healthcare professional that works closely with and cares for patients currently undergoing hemodialysis treatment.
 A Dialysis Patient Care Technician may work under various other job titles including (but not limited to) Dialysis Technician, Dialysis Tech, Hemodialysis Technician, and Hemodialysis Tech.

 What are the Duties of a Dialysis Patient Care Technician?

-Duties of a Dialysis Patient Care Technician often include taking the vital signs of patients, patient blood sterilization, inspecting and maintaining hemodialysis machines before, during, and after the procedures, ensuring patient care and comfort during dialysis treatment, and reporting back to the Registered Nurse or Physician regarding the patient’s condition and/or any concerns, among other tasks.
+Duties of a Dialysis Patient Care Technician often include taking the vital signs of patients, inspecting and maintaining hemodialysis machines before, during, and after the procedures, ensuring patient care and comfort during dialysis treatment, and reporting back to the Registered Nurse or Physician regarding the patient’s condition and/or any concerns, among other tasks.

 What type of work does a Dialysis Patient Care Technician do?

 A Dialysis Patient Care Technician is responsible for the direct patient care for those undergoing dialysis treatment.
 This involves preparing the patient and the equipment prior to treatment, monitoring the patient throughout treatment, and performing post-treatment duties such as cleaning and sterilizing dialysis equipment.